mattmallencode/crm/README.md

 "Database" in this context refers to the set of records belong to a team, either its contacts or deals.

 Users must be able to search their team's contacts or deals.
-Users should be able to search for a specific name, email, phone number etc and be served the records that match their search term.
+Users should be able to search for a specific name, email etc and be served records matching their search.

 #### Database Sorting